MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 ## Step 1.
 Create Azure Firewall policy

 For standalone Azure Firewall deployments in a classic hub and spoke architecture, at least one Azure policy must be created in Azure Firewall Manager and associated to the Azure Virtual WAN hubs.
 This policy must be created and made available before the conversion of any hub.
-Once the policy is defined, it will be applied to Azure Firewall instances in [Step 2](#step-2-convert-your-azure-virtual-wan-hubs-to-secured-hubs).
+Once the policy is defined, it's applied to Azure Firewall instances in [Step 2](#step-2-convert-your-azure-virtual-wan-hubs-to-secured-hubs).

 Azure Firewall policies can be arranged in a [parent-child hierarchy](/azure/firewall-manager/rule-hierarchy).
 For either a classic hub and spoke scenario or a managed Azure Virtual WAN, you should define a root policy with a common set of IT-wide security rules to allow or deny traffic.
 Then, for each hub, a child policy could be defined to implement hub-specific rules through inheritance.
-This is an optional step.
+This step is optional.
 If rules that must be applied to each hub are identical, a single policy can be applied.

 For Zero Trust, a [Premium Azure Firewall policy](/azure/firewall/premium-features) is required and should include the following settings:

 - [DNS Proxy](/azure/firewall-manager/dns-settings) – You should configure Azure Firewall as a custom DNS server for spoke VNets that protect the real DNS that resides in a shared service spoke or on-premises.
 Azure firewalls act as a DNS Proxy, listen on UDP port 53, and forward DNS requests to the DNS servers specified in the policy settings.
 For every spoke, you must configure a DNS server at the virtual network level pointing to the internal IP address of the Azure Firewall in the Virtual WAN Hub.
 You should not grant network access from spokes and branches to the custom DNS.

-- [TLS inspection](/azure/firewall/premium-features#tls-inspection) should be enabled for the scenarios below:
+- [TLS inspection](/azure/firewall/premium-features#tls-inspection) should be enabled for these scenarios:

   - **Outbound TLS Inspection** to protect against malicious traffic that is sent from an internal client hosted in Azure to the Internet.